pyk595/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb:
 **Tip:**
-A tags are case-insensitive.
+Tags are case-insensitive.
 For example, "OnlyFriends" and "onlyfriends" will be considered the same tag.
 </div>

 [Return to Table of Contents](#table-of-contents)